Search for celebrities on Ancestry.com!John Andrew Zolezzi

 Mr. Peterson was born in Tacoma, Washington, in 1939.
 He was an Eagle Scout and played high school football.
 He received a bachelor's degree in electrical engineering from the University of Washington, where he was a member of the Pi Kappa Alpha fraternity, played jazz bass in the fraternity band, and was stage manager for the Meany Hall Auditorium.

-John and Kathleen were married in 1961 and would have celebrated their 41st anniversary this year.
+John and Kathleen were marriage in 1961 and would have celebrated their 41st anniversary this year.
 He worked in the aerospace industry for companies including Boeing, Douglass Aircraft, where he worked on the third stage of the Saturn rocket, and Lockheed.

 In 1967 they moved to the Bay Area where he received his master's degree in electrical engineering with an emphasis on computers from San Jose State.
 He then worked for Precision Instruments, Precision Echo, Memorex and Ampex, and finally his current employer, Nikon Precision Research.